How to Install Postfix on Ubuntu 24.04

 We will manually set up your environment.

-After installing Postfix, copy the generic distribution configuration file to create a new one.
+After installation, copy the default configuration file to create your own.

 sudo cp /usr/share/postfix/main.cf.dist /etc/postfix/main.cf

-Then, open the configuration file and adjust the highlighted changes.
+Open this new file and make the highlighted changes.

 sudo nano /etc/postfix/main.cf